 The Seabank Estate is a residential subdivision located in Barwon Heads.
 The challenge of this project was to create a site that is a sustainable living environment.
 Prior to the commencement of the project, the site did not have an outfall for drainage which posed a threat to the conservation of wildlife and vegetation.
 Surveyors assisted in creating an open space for storm water retardation and as a holding area for the water to be pumped down to the Barwon Heads Golf Course, where water is stored in a reservoir and used for irrigation purposes.

-Mining Surveyors design and measure mines, tunnels and other underground works.
+Mining surveyors design and measure mines, tunnels and other underground works.
 They are also integral in the exploration for new resources.
-Mining Surveyors are generally paid more due to the remote location of their work.
+Mining surveyors are generally paid more than the average surveyor, due to the remote location of their work.

-Yallourn coal mine and power station is located in Latrobe Valley, 150kms east of Melbourne.
+Yallourn coal mine and power station is located in Latrobe Valley, 150km east of Melbourne.
 The power station supplies approximately 22% of Victoria’s electricity and 8% nationally.
-Surveyors were responsible for 3D modelling of coal faces, survey and management of underground service data, structural surveillance monitoring of open and cut mine faces and design.
+Surveyors were responsible for 3D modelling of coal faces, survey and management of underground service data, structural surveillance monitoring of open and cut mine faces, and design.

 Surveyors were a key element in providing detailed topographic surveys when mapping the old and existing mine sites in Melbourne’s Walhalla gold mine.
-Located 180kms in Melbourne’s East Gippsland region, the Walhalla gold mine is currently in an exploration and bulk sampling phase, prior to full-scale underground mining.
-Surveyors will assist in drilling rig placements in the goldfield, to set out blast grids and map the old and current underground workings to develop geological data, internal processing and data presentation for the project.
+Located 180km into Melbourne’s East Gippsland region, the Walhalla gold mine is currently in an exploration and bulk sampling phase, prior to full-scale underground mining.
+Surveyors will assist in drilling rig placements in the goldfield and setting out blast grids.
+They’ll also be mapping the old and current underground workings to develop geological data, internal processing and data presentation for the project.

 Great Barrier Reef

 Surveyors conducted a spatial study of the seabed environments in the Great Barrier Reef marine park for clues about the sources of sediments and reef habitats in our eco system.
-This will help marine park managers monitor changes in the seabed’s habitats and assist decision makers make informed decisions to protect one of Australia’s world heritage areas.
+This will help marine park managers monitor changes in the seabed’s habitats.
+It will also assist stakeholders make informed decisions to protect one of Australia’s world heritage areas.

 Surveyors are integral to sustainable development and environmental projects as they measure the change in geographic information